 TL;DR: The Bottom Line

-It is no secret why Zendesk is one of the most popular helpdesk software solutions on the market.
+It is no secret why Zendesk is one of the best helpdesk software solutions on the market.
 It’s easy to use, has useful features in all tiers, has excellent data analysis capabilities in higher tiers, offers native add-ons like Chat and Talk, and is well-priced for both small and large businesses.
 Unfortunately, some features, like excellent customer support and in-depth analytics, are only available on the highest tiers.
 Overall, however, Zendesk is an excellent choice for a helpdesk ticketing system, for small and large companies alike.
 Hope you enjoyed our Zendesk Reviews and here is a case study of one of our clients having success with Zendesk.